Wacom-Developer/personal-knowledge-library/docs/knowledge/nel/base.md

     ### Methods

     `is_language_supported(self, language_code: knowledge.base.language.LocaleCode) ‑> bool`
-    :   Does the engine support the language_code code.
+    :   Does the engine support the language code?

         Parameters
         ----------